JacekDubikowski/build-your-own-framework/readme.md

    For now, it is enough to embrace that it will ensure just one instance of the bean in our DI context.

    If you are impatient, the source code is available [here](/framework/src/main/java/io/jd/framework/ScopeProvider.java).
-3. The actual `create` method that uses `provider` and connects it with `beanProvider` through `apply` method.
+3. The actual `create` method that uses `provider` and connects it with `beanProvider` through the `apply` method.
-4. The implementation of `type` method, which is simple task.
+4. The implementation of the `type` method is a simple task.

-The example shows, the only bean specific thing is type passed to BeanDefinition declaration, `new` call and field/returned types.
+The example shows, that the only bean-specific thing is the type passed to BeanDefinition declaration, `new` call, and field/returned types.

 ###### Implementation of *DefinitionWriter*